-The categorical is the vector generalization of the Bernoulli.
+Dirichlet.
+The categorical is the vector generalization of the Bernoulli, indexed by a parameter in [0, 1].
+The beta distribution is a distribution on [0, 1].
 The vector generalization of the beta is the Dirichlet distribution.
 It is a distribution on the simplex.